• 404

 Personal taxation

-The Government’s three-stage tax plan was announced in 2018 and enhanced in 2019;
+There were no changes to personal tax rates announced in this budget.
+The Government’s legislated three-stage tax plan that was announced in 2018 and enhanced in 2019 is as follows;

 • Stage 2 was designed to further reduce bracket creep over 2022-23 & 2023-24 by amending the 19%, 32.5% and 37% marginal tax brackets; and

-• Stage 3 was aimed at simplifying and flattening the progressive tax rates for 2024–25 and increasing the Low-Income Tax Offset (LITO).
-The Government estimated that around 95 per cent of taxpayers would be on a marginal tax rate of 30% or less (as shown in the tables below).
+• Stage 3 was aimed at simplifying and flattening the progressive tax rates for 2024–25 and increasing the Low Income Tax Offset (LITO).
+From 1 July 2024, there will only be 3 personal income tax rates – 19%, 30% and 45%.
+The Government estimated that around 94 per cent of taxpayers would be on a marginal tax rate of 30% or less (as shown in the tables below).

 Nil $0 – $18,200 Nil $0 – $18,200